TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/History/Index.rst

 "TYPO3 Security Cookbook".
 It was a concise, technical guide for system administrators to secure TYPO3 installations.

-Over the years TYPO3 has become increasingly popular and thousands of websites worldwide are powered by TYPO3.
-There was a need to update and expand the Security Cookbook and to include information for non- technical users.
+Over the years the TYPO3 project has become increasingly popular and thousands of websites worldwide are powered by TYPO3 CMS.
+There was a need to update and expand the Security Cookbook and to include information for non-technical users.